 Fused with the flavors of cumin, whole coriander seed, black peppercorns, asafetida, dry mango powder, and black salt, this spice mix jazzes up the palate like nothing else.

-Chat masala powder is one of the quintessential Indian spice mixes you can make for yourself within minutes, and it can be stored for quite some time.
+Chat masala powder is one of the quintessential Indian spice mixes you can make within minutes and can be stored for quite some time.

 You may ask why make it if it’s available in the stores easily?

-The homemade one is made with high-quality ingredients, and you are absolutely sure of what’s going on inside.
+The homemade one is made with high-quality ingredients, and you are sure of what’s going on inside.
+It has no added colors or preservatives.

-And it takes under 10 minutes to make a big batch and is very economical too.
+It takes under 10 minutes to make a big batch and is very economical, too.

 - Sandwich Masala